JialiangTan/themePack/README.md

 ## :tshirt: About themePack

-themePack includes more than 40 of my favorite VS Code themes:
+themePack includes more than 30 of my favorite VS Code themes:
-*
+* Report bugs
-*
+* Design your own theme
-*
+* Let us know your favourite theme

 <!-- This pack will install following theme extensions for you: -->